Is There a Genetic Component to Alcoholism?

 If You Don’t Have the Gene, How Do You Become An Alcoholic?

-Centers like the Louisville Addiction Treatment Center see patients every day that have no history of alcoholism in their family.
-So it poses the question, “where does their alcoholism come from?”
+Centers like the Louisville Addiction Treatment Center see patients every day who have no history of alcoholism in their family.
+So it poses the question, “Where does their alcoholism come from?”

 Alcoholism can be triggered by a number of factors, and your environment is one of them.
 People who work in high-stress jobs tend to turn to alcohol to calm their anxieties.
 It should be noted that as a drug, alcohol falls under the category of depressants.
 In other words, it calms you down.